ersurajsingh/PDFx/README.md

 We welcome contributions from the open-source community.
 If you have any suggestions or features you'd like to add, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-Remember to replace `logo-url` with the actual URL of the logo for your application if you have one.
-This is just a basic template, feel free to add or remove sections according to your project's needs.